-45 Marchment Hill Consulting 2016, Submission to the Essential Services Commission Inquiry into the true value of distributed generation, February, p.
+47 Marchment Hill Consulting 2016, Submission to the Essential Services Commission Inquiry into the true value of distributed generation, February, p.
 3; Clive Amery 2016, Submission to the Essential Services Commission Inquiry into the true value of distributed generation, February, p.
-7
+7.

-46 Clean Energy Council, Clean Energy Council's submission to the Essential Services Commission's Proposed Approach to the Inquiry into the True Value of Distributed Generation, February, p.
+48 Clean Energy Council 2016, Submission to the Essential Services Commission's Proposed Approach to the Inquiry into the True Value of Distributed Generation, February, p.
 4.